simaon78i/PEPSE-virtual-reality/README.md

 This project is licensed under the MIT License.

-## Contact

-For more information or to contribute, please contact Shimon Ifrach at https://www.linkedin.com/in/shimon-ifrach-a022b5215/.

 ---

 This project demonstrates advanced object-oriented design and implementation skills, making it a valuable addition to any game development project.
 Thank you for considering my work!